What's New

 Consignment shops accept merchandise on a consignment basis, paying owners a percentage when and if the items are sold.
 Most pay consignors from 40 to 60% of the selling price, and have a policy of displaying goods for anywhere from 60 to 90 days, although there is a wide range of policies.
 Some consignment shops also purchase additional items outright from individual owners and/or wholesalers.

-A resale store is the phrase most often used for shops which buy their merchandise outright from individual owners.
+A resale store is the phrase most often used for shops which buy their merchandise outright from individual owners, although it is also used for the general category of shops who resell, regardless of how they obtain their merchandise.

 A thrift shop is run by a Not For Profit organization to raise money to fund their charitable causes.
 These range from The Salvation Army/ Goodwill type to the small volunteer-run church thrift shops.
 These can obtain goods through outright donation or they could operate on a consignment basis.
 Some thrifts do both.

 Why does this matter to you?
 It may not, unless you have strong feelings about specific charities.
 You can choose to support a favorite charity by shopping and donating to their stores, and of course the reverse is also true.
 Note: Understand how much of the profits are used in their charitable good works.
 There are for-profit companies which make a (big!) business by “renting” a charity's name and reputation.
 Ask how much of the money made goes to the charity and decide what to do.
-If phone solicitors can't tell you, be leery.
-Unless of course you don't care that the lion's share of the profits may never be seen by that charity you think you are donating to.
+If they can't/ won't tell you, be leery when donating and shopping.

 Return to top